 |MPE||Mean Percentage Error||N/A||Yes|

 All of the above measures deal directly with the residuals produced by our model.
 For each of them, we use the magnitude of the metric to decide if the model is performing well.
 Small error metric values point to good predictive ability, while large values suggest otherwise.
 That being said, it’s important to consider the nature of your data set in choosing which metric to present.
 Outliers may change your choice in metric, depending on if you’d like to give them more significance to the total error.
 Some fields may just be more prone to outliers, while others are may not see them so much.

 In any field though, having a good idea of what metrics are available to you is always important.
 We’ve covered a few of the most common error metrics used, but there are others that also see use.
 The metrics we covered use the mean of the residuals, but the median residual also sees use.
 As you learn other types of models for your data, remember that intuition we developed behind our metrics and apply them as needed.

 If you’d like to explore the linear regression more, Dataquest offers an excellent course on its use and application!
 We used

 scikit-learn to apply the error metrics in this article, so you can read the docs to get a better look at how to use them!

-Christian is currently a student at the Columbia Mailman School of Public Health pursuing a Master’s degree in Biostatistics.
+Christian is currently a student at the University of California San Diego pursuing a PhD in Biostatistics.